When we first told people about our lifestyle change in 2016, we would often get asked questions like

 What is Minimalism?

-When I met Paul, he lived in a shoebox… figuratively.
-His apartment was so tiny that you could pour yourself a cup of coffee on the kitchen bench while sitting on the bed that would fold out of the closet.
-When he moved to Australia, he was recovering from depression and was broke.
-And he hadn’t accumulated a lot over the years, moving house every six months.
+When I met Paul, he lived in a shoebox… literally.
+His apartment was so tiny that you could pour a cup of coffee on the kitchen bench while sitting on the bed that was folded out of the closet.
+When he moved to Australia, he was recovering from depression and broke.
+He hadn’t accumulated much over the years, moving house every six months.
 Not even documents and photos… he only kept electronic copies.

 Born and raised in East Germany, I was never a Material Girl.
 But when Paul and I moved together, I had quite a lot of stuff… Unlike Paul, I moved my humble possessions around the world… from Germany to England, and from England to Australia, adding bits and bobs along the way, and seldom giving things away (as they were perfectly fine, and you never know when you might need them).

-I had even rented storage space… for the Christmas tree/decoration that would come out once a year, for the furniture that my first husband didn’t want (and I couldn’t fit into the apartments I had shared with housemates after my separation), for all sorts of stuff I didn’t even remember shipping around the world.
-Quite a bit of that stuff ended up in the house Paul and I shared, but it didn’t mean we used it more than when it was in storage.
+I had even rented storage space… for the Christmas tree/decoration that would come out once a year, the furniture that my first husband didn’t want (and that I couldn’t fit into the apartments I had shared with housemates after my separation), and all sorts of stuff I didn’t even remember shipping around the world.
+Quite a bit of that stuff ended up in the house Paul and I shared, but that didn’t mean we used it more than when it was in storage.

 Minimalism is a tool to rid yourself of life’s excess in favour of focusing on what’s important – so you can find happiness, fulfilment and freedom. – The Minimalists

 I don’t remember how minimalism entered our lives.
-It wasn’t a single event… more a gradual process.
-At one point, Paul read Everything that remains by Joshua Fields Millburn and Ryan Nicodemus.
+It wasn’t a single event… but a gradual process.
+At one point, Paul read Everything That Remains by Joshua Fields Millburn and Ryan Nicodemus.
 Over time, he read other books and articles and listened to podcasts.
-At some point, we even met Ryan and Joshua at an event at the University of Sydney – two humble, very personable guys with similar stories to our own.
-We both got interested in tiny houses, shipping container conversions, off-the-grid living etc.
+At some point, we met Ryan and Joshua at an event at the University of Sydney—two humble, very personable guys with similar stories.
+We both became interested in tiny houses, shipping container conversions, off-the-grid living, etc.

 Adopting minimalism made us question whether something we had or did give us value.
-While I attended life coaching sessions after my first marriage broke down, documenting my values in the process of writing our commitment statement really brought to the forefront what was important to me.
+After my first marriage broke down, I attended life coaching sessions, and documenting my values in writing our commitment statement highlighted what was important to me.

 This helped me immensely in determining whether something gave me value.
-Owning a big, beautifully decorated home with manicured garden, climbing the career ladder or buying the latest designer fashion wasn’t among them.
+Owning a big, beautifully decorated home with a manicured garden, climbing the career ladder, or buying the latest designer fashion weren’t among them.
 The same applied to Paul.

-As we reflected on our values, where we were in life and what we wanted our lives to be, we realised that if we didn’t own all this STUFF (house included), we could earn less.
-In fact, with the worldwide disparity in the cost of living we had encountered during our travels in 2012, we wondered whether it might actually be cheaper to live on the road than in Sydney.
+As we reflected on our values, where we were in life, and what we wanted our lives to be, we realised that if we didn’t own everything (house included), we could earn less.
+In fact, given the worldwide disparity in the cost of living we encountered during our travels in 2012, we wondered whether it might be cheaper to live on the road than in Sydney.

 These days, we live on the road and couldn't be happier | Image courtesy of Averie WOODARD